-As I walked through the landscape of buildings and historical monuments, I felt gratitude.
-How could it be, that this institution has such wondrousness with all of its reverence for the good and the old?
+As I walked through the landscape of buildings and historical monuments, I felt relief and gratitude.
+How could it be, that this institution that I have the privilege to attend, has such wondrousness with all of its reverence for the good and the old?
 Professors gave cordial smiles as we walked by, the students were dressed decent, and discussions were being held about important things.
-Everyone seemed so serious about where they were headed, that I had to question why this place gets little attention from college promoters.
+Everyone seemed so serious about where they were headed, that I had to question why this place gets brushed under the rug by college promoters.
 I knew I had found a great place to develop ethical, intellectual, and spiritual wisdom.

 To say that Hillsdale College is merely a great school for a bunch of Conservatives is disingenuous.
 What is this small and isolated place really about anyway?
 Many people falsely believe that the school is a breeding ground for the Heritage Foundation, where students will merely learn to recite Aristotle, Locke, and other philosophers who espoused many beautiful and timeless ideas.
 But I think the school holds more value than we can really comprehend.
 In a nation where the culture is in steady decline and moral truths about our human condition are being casually mocked, a school like Hillsdale College can be a great refuge to one who seeks an authentic education, while learning how to live a better life with such information.